Self-Aug: Query and Entropy Adaptive Decoding for Large Vision-Language Models: : Self-Augmented Visual Contrastive Decoding

-To enable the \textit{confidence-aware} thresholding, we extend APC to SAT, a method that dynamically adjusts the plausibility constraint based on the \textit{sparsity} of the output distribution.
+To enable the \textit{confidence-aware} thresholding, the proposed method extends APC to SAT, a method that dynamically adjusts the plausibility constraint based on the \textit{sparsity} of the output distribution.
 The method leverages the principle that a sparsity is inversely related to its uncertainty, quantified by Shannon Entropy $H: \mathbb{R}^d \to [0, \log_2 d]$~\citep{shannon1948mathematical}, which maps a probability distribution $p$ over its dimension $d$ to its uncertainty, calculated as $H(p)=-\sum_{i=0}^{|\mathcal{V}|-1}p_i \log_2 p_i$.
-To implement an inversely proportional relationship where higher entropy yields a smaller threshold, a decayed entropy function $H_{\rm decay}: \mathbb{R}^{|\mathcal{V}|} \to (0, 0.5]$ is formulated to compute the threshold value:
+To implement an inversely proportional relationship where higher entropy yields a smaller threshold, a decayed entropy function $H_\text{decay}: \mathbb{R}^{|\mathcal{V}|} \to (0, 0.5]$ is formulated to compute the threshold value:

 where $\sigma$ and $\gamma<0$ denote a sigmoid function and a scaling parameter, respectively.
 The choice of a sigmoidal decay is deliberate, as other decaying functions, such as exponential or polynomial~\citep{provencher1976fourier, borichev2010optimal}, could be potentially considered, but they lack the versatility of a sigmoid.
 The curve of the sigmoid function is naturally bounded to $(0, 1)$, and its lower plateau creates a stable, consistent threshold for low confidence distributions, and precise controllability over the single steepness parameter $\gamma$ of the decay for mid-range entropy.
-Furthermore, by ensuring the threshold remains strictly less than 1, sigmoid prevents the candidate set from collapsing to a single token, guaranteeing that the decoding process remains distinct from greedy decoding.
+Furthermore, by ensuring the threshold remains strictly less than 1, SAT prevents the candidate set from collapsing to a single token, guaranteeing that the decoding process remains distinct from greedy decoding.
+The proposed SAT method introduces a dynamic threshold $\beta_{t}^\text{SAT}$, which is calculated by incorporating the entropy of the logit distribution: $\beta_{t}^\text{SAT} = H_\text{decay}(\text{softmax}(\text{logit}_\theta(y_t|v, x, y_{<t})))$.
+The next-token candidate set, $\mathcal{V}_\text{SAT}$, is then constructed by filtering the vocabulary set with this adaptive threshold: $\mathcal{V}_\text{SAT} = \{y_t \in \mathcal{V} \mid p_\theta (y_t|v, x, y_{<t}) \ge \beta_{t}^\text{SAT} \cdot \max_{w \in \mathcal{V}} p_\theta(w|v, x, y_{<t})\}$.
+To exclude the implausible tokens, $-\infty$ is assigned to logit elements which are not involved in $\mathcal{V}_\text{SAT}$.
+Finally, the contrasted probability distribution is obtained by combining Equations~\ref{eq:contrastive-decoding} to \ref{eq:sigmoidal-decay}: